KoalaHealth/baby-black-box-blog/_posts/parents/2020-11-23-new-baby-tips-and-tricks.md

 Congratulations! on your bundle of joy!

-As we started planning on extending our family I combed the internet.
+As we started planning to extend our family, I combed the internet.
 I read tons of mom blogs and watched hundreds of hours of vlogs.
-To me, it all boiled down to everyone's budget, space, ideas and values are different.
-You will want to spend money on some things and you will be open to accepting certain things second hand.
+To me, it all boiled down to everyone's different budget, space, ideas and values.
+You will want to spend money on some things and be open to accepting certain things secondhand.

 This was our journey:

-We joined the Facebook Buy Nothing group and Nextdoor for our local area.
+We joined the local Facebook *Buy Nothing* group and *Nextdoor* for our local area.
 These sites gave us access to free/cheap secondhand items.

 As my husband and I were both working very demanding full time jobs and we knew we had a tight budget, we made a list of everything we needed/ wanted.
 This allowed both of us to look and respond to posts without having to text or call the other.